paulem/paulem/README.md

-### Hey there 👋
+### Hi there 👋
-I'm a software engineer & UI designer.
+My name is Pavel, I'm a Software Engineer with strong UI/UX background.
 I love making apps with a user-friendly and well-designed interface.
 I'm mostly experienced in `C#/.NET`, `WPF` and related technologies.
 I also enjoy developing cloud-native apps, bots, APIs and things like that.

 I currently work at ALTEX-SOFT as a Chief of Security Audit Software Development.